Donnerstag, 11. Januar 2024

 3. Iron Mountain: 37%

 Teach soared once again and if Amazon and Google were to pay a dividend, their names might have been on that list as well.
-Iron Mountain is a suprise, however.
+Iron Mountain is a surprise, however.

 Let's have a look at the steepest drops in my portfolio: They are ...